This program makes sequential

 Download Measurement Logging here

 NOTE !
-Be sure to uninstall any older version before installing this version.
+Uninstall the older version before installing this version or manually replace the exe-file.

 The ini-file from v1.0 is not be compatible with other versions below 1.40 so you'd have to delete it too. v1.40 and up doesn't use the ini-file.

 v1.1 and higher are OK but some saved entries on Conditional Commands window may have to be corrected.

 Some Conditional Commands settings from earlier versions may not be correct when v1.5 or 2.0 has been installed.